themiszamani/B2SAFE-B2STAGE-Training/08-install-B2STAGE.md

 The flag *-ln* specifies a user on your linux system.

 ## Testing the gridFTP endpoint
-Switch to a user (*alice*) on your gridFTP server and copy the user certificate and key to the /home/alice/.globus directory
+Switch to a user on your gridFTP server and copy the user certificate and key to the */home/<user>/.globus* directory
 ```sh
 mkdir .globus
 cd .globus